 Most people are finished growing before they become coffee drinkers, so there is even less cause for concern.
-There are other side effects of drinking coffee at a young age, which usually prevent people from taking up the habit until well after they’ve finished growing.
+There are other side effects of drinking coffee at a young age, which usually prevents people from taking up the habit until well after they’ve finished growing.

 One possible reason the notion of coffee stunting growth persists is an old suspicion that coffee was linked to osteoporosis.
-However, this is also a myth, and osteoporosis only reduces height in older people and, even then, only in rare cases.
+However, this is also a myth and osteoporosis only reduces height in older people and, even then, only in rare cases.
 Osteoporosis weakens bones, and since the vertebrae in the spine are made of bone, they can weaken and compress.
 Over time, compression of vertebrae can lead to a reduced height.